-(Reproduction for Persons with Hearing Impairments; Related Matters) Article 37-2 The person set forth by Cabinet Order for each type of exploitation set forth in the following items that engages in an undertaking related to the welfare of persons with hearing impairments and other persons whose perception of aural renderings is impaired (hereinafter in this Article and in paragraph (5) of following Article referred to as "persons with hearing impairments, etc.") may exploit a work that has been made public and that is made available or presented to the public in a rendered form that is perceived aurally (including a work that has been made public and that is made available or presented to the public in a form that is perceived aurally and through other senses) (including a work other than the work in question which is reproduced therein, or which is made available or presented to the public in a body united with the former work; hereinafter in this Article referred to as an "aural work"), in the way set forth in the relevant item, within the limits that are found to be necessary in order to provide the aural work for exclusive use by persons with hearing impairments, etc. who have difficulty in using that aural work in its aural form; provided, however, that this does not apply if the aural work has already been made available or presented to the public in the necessary form for persons with hearing impairments, etc. to be able to use it, by the copyright owner, a person authorized thereby, a person in favor of whom the print rights set forth in Article 79 have been established, a person authorized thereby to reproduce the visual work, or a person authorized thereby to transmit the visual work to the public:
+Article 37-2 The person set forth by Cabinet Order for each type of exploitation set forth in the following items, that engages in an undertaking related to the welfare of persons with hearing impairments and other persons whose perception of aural renderings is impaired (hereinafter in this Article and in paragraph (5) of next Article referred to as "persons with hearing impairments, etc.") may exploit a work that has been made public and that is offered or presented to the public in a rendered form that is perceived aurally (including a work that has been made public and that is offered or presented to the public in a form that is perceived both aurally and through other senses) (including a work other than the work in question which is reproduced therein, or which is offered or presented to the public in a body united with the former work; hereinafter in this Article referred to as an "aural work"), in the way set forth in the relevant item, within the limits that are found to be necessary in order to provide the aural work for exclusive use by persons with hearing impairments, etc. who have difficulty in using that aural work in its aural form; provided, however, that this does not apply if the aural work has already been offered or presented to the public in the necessary form for persons with hearing impairments, etc. to be able to use it, by the copyright owner, a person authorized thereby, or a person in favor of whom the print rights set forth in Article 79 have been established:

-- (i) reproducing an aural work or transmitting it via automatic public transmission (this includes making it available for transmission) by changing sounds in the aural work into texts or in any other form that is necessary to allow the work to be used by persons with hearing impairments, etc.; - (ii) reproducing an aural work solely for the purpose of renting it to persons with hearing impairments, etc. (limited to when this is done in conjunction with the reproduction of the sounds in the aural work by changing the sounds into texts or in any other form that is necessary to allow the aural work to be used by persons with hearing impairments, etc.).
+- (i) reproducing a visual work or transmitting it via automatic public transmission (this includes making it available for transmission), with the sounds in the aural work changed into writing or in any other form that is necessary to allow the work to be used by persons with hearing impairments, etc.; - (ii) reproducing the work solely for the purpose of offering it for rental to persons with hearing impairments, etc. (limited to when this is done together with the sounds in the aural work being changed into writing or together with the reproduction of its sounds in any other form that is necessary to allow the aural work to be used by persons with hearing impairments, etc.).